Skip to Content

 What kind of potatoes are best?

-Other potato salad recipes, like our healthy potato salad, use small waxy potatoes.
-However, I prefer the creaminess of golden or russet potatoes in this salad.
+The best potatoes for classic potato salad are waxy potatoes, like I use in my healthy potato salad.
+However, I prefer the creaminess of Yukon gold or russet potatoes in this recipe.

 More BBQ Side Dishes: